Israel–Italy relations: Cultural exchange

 Recently, the possibility of introducing the teaching of the Italian language in various high schools and academic institutes in Israel has been successfully negotiated.
 For the academic year 2005-2006 the Italian Cultural Institute in Tel Aviv opened three academic courses of Italian Culture and Language at the Interdisciplinary Center in Herzliya.
 Italian is taught in four of the seven universities in Israel, and Israeli students study medicine, law, science, politics, architecture, and art at Italian universities.

 On 25 October 2012, the "Italy-Israel Foundation for Culture and the Arts" was founded, to promote the values and the ideas shared by the two societies.
 The two Countries have a Program of Cooperation for the years 2020–2023.

+On 20 April 2026, pro-Palestinian activists held a demonstration in Milan against the city's proposed twinning agreement with Tel Aviv.
+The protest took place in Piazza del Duomo and coincided with a Milan city council session where the partnership was being discussed.
+According to reports, demonstrators gathered in significant numbers, displaying banners and chanting slogans opposing the agreement.
+Some protesters attempted to disrupt or draw attention to the council proceedings, reflecting broader public opposition among activist groups.

+Public opinion

+According to a 2025 Pew Research Center survey, 29% of people in Italy had a favorable view of Israel, while 66% had an unfavorable view; 14% had confidence in Israeli Prime Minister Benjamin Netanyahu, while 80% did not.